 Oh, they did like to be beside the seaside!

-As summer comes to an end, English teacher and Jane Austen expert Christine Hughes extols the pleasures of the seaside, Georgian style
+As summer gets into full swing, English teacher and Jane Austen expert Christine Hughes extols the pleasures of the seaside, Georgian style

 Sea Bathing by Thomas Rowlandson, an 1813 work from this collection Poetical Sketches of Scarborough